-Next up in our ‘Meet the Team’ series, we chatted to Partner Andy Haigh.
+The first person in our ‘Meet the Team’ series is Partner Andy Haigh.

 A father of two, Andy told us how much he enjoys travelling and how his adventurous side has led to him trying Guinea Pig in Peru and beetles in Cambodia!
 When back home in Leeds, Andy loves his role and team at BHP and particularly values the company’s collective attitude towards making it a great place to work and grow.